Smartwork allows you to create and publish your own assignments using the Norton Question Library.

 To save the assignment settings so that they apply to all Student Sets that use this assignment, do the following:

-- Click the “Save to All Student Sets” button, located at the bottom left corner of the Assignment Editor.
+- Click the “Apply to All Student Sets” checkbox, located under the Student Set list.

 Previewing the Assignment